jessehattabaugh/world/tests/README.md

 - We test complete user journeys, not just isolated components
 - Console messages in tests follow the project standard format
 - Tests must be independent and able to run in isolation
+- Tests must be deterministic - they should pass consistently without flakiness

 ## Related Documentation